singhtanishq/EventraOS/README.md

 ## Conclusion

-StayOS is a transformative platform for modern hotel booking needs, combining efficiency, scalability, and security.
+EventraOS is a transformative platform for modern event manageme booking needs, combining efficiency, scalability, and security.
 Whether you're a traveler looking for a stress-free booking experience or a hotel administrator aiming to streamline operations, StayOS has everything you need to stay ahead.

 Join the future of hotel booking with StayOS: The smart, secure, and scalable solution for the hospitality industry.